 The awarding of bids and contracts shall be subject to the following conditions:

-Any and all bids and contract proposals may be rejected by the District.
+Any and all bids and contract proposals may be rejected by the district.

 All bids shall be opened publicly and bidder shall be given the opportunity to make record of the bids received.